gsominsk/ai-trading-tool/memory-bank/progress.md

 - Ready to proceed to Phase 2: Testing Architecture standardization

 **Memory Bank Updated**: Phase 1 completion documented with full technical details and validation results

+[2025-08-06 14:14:25] - **Phase 1: Service Stabilization COMPLETE.** All critical bug fixes related to `NameError` and `AttributeError` in `MarketDataService` have been implemented, tested, and merged.
+The service is now stable.